-In order to test whether the results are driven by mayors who can run for reelection, Table 5 compares municipalities where, in 2016, the mayor was elected for the first time (thus permitted to run in 2020) to municipalities where the mayor was elected as an incumbent (thus not permitted to run in 2020).
-Note that conditioning on the incumbency status of the
+In order to test whether the results are driven by mayors who can run for reelection, Table 5 compares municipalities where, in 2016, the mayor was elected for the first time (thus permitted to run in 2020) to municipalities where the mayor was elected as an incumbent

-30We run all heterogeneity analyses focusing on our main outcome of interest: the number of COVID-19 deaths.
-Data on deaths are available for our full sample, whereas the policy and isolation results are only derived for a subset of the observations (about 50 and 25 percent, respectively), making subsample analysis difficult.
-Moreover, given that municipalities differ only in the mayor's gender, differences in deaths capture differences in crisis management by gender, including - but also going beyond - what we can measure using our policy and isolation indicators.
+31We run all heterogeneity analyses focusing on our main outcome of interest: the number of COVID-19 deaths.
+Data on deaths are available for our full sample, whereas the policy results are only derived for half of the municipalities, making subsample analysis difficult.
+Moreover, given that municipalities differ only in the mayor's gender, differences in deaths capture differences in crisis management by gender, including - but also going beyond - what we can measure using our policy indicators.

-ultimate winner is unlikely to create selection issues in our setting, given the null impact of the treatment on the probability that the 2016 winner is the incumbent (Section 3).
+(thus not permitted to run in 2020).
+Importantly, conditioning on the incumbency status of the ultimate winner is unlikely to create selection issues in our setting, given the null impact of having a female mayor on the probability that the 2016 winner is the incumbent (Section 4).
 We replicate our main analysis on COVID-19 deaths in each subsample separately.
-Consistent with the results being driven by mayors with electoral incentives, the point estimates are large and significant only when the mayor is not term-limited and can thus run again in 2020 (Columns 3-4 vs. 5-6).